 Jun 29th, 2016

-Twenty years after the events of the second Wizarding War, we rejoin our hero navigating the adult world.
-He's the stressed head of Magical Law Enforcement, a loving husband to the ever level-headed Ginny and father of three to James (teenage rebel, just like his Grandfather), the darling Lily and the rather more complicated younger son, Albus, but more on him later.
+Twenty years after the events of the Second Wizarding War, we rejoin our hero navigating the adult world.
+He's the stressed head of Magical Law Enforcement, a loving husband to the ever level-headed Ginny, and father of three to James (teenage rebel, just like his Grandfather), Lily and the rather complicated younger son, Albus, but more on him later.

 Along with his two best friends, Ron (Weasley's Wizard Wheezes) and Hermione (a very powerful witch with a powerful job), Cursed Child shows us the glimpse of the future we longed for, finally filling us in on how life moved on after Voldemort and the Wizarding World rebuilt itself.

 Were it not for the fact us Muggles know magic is not real (hands up who else is still waiting on that Hogwarts letter) Jack Thorne, JKR and John Tiffany could have fooled me, because what they have created in this thrilling theatrical marvel is truly enchanting.
 Never have I walked out of a theatre feeling more elated, exhausted and entertained than leaving HPCC Part 2, with the effect that even recalling it now, nearly a month after I got my chance to see it, there are tears of relief in my eyes.
 Yes, it really is that good.
 Alas that walk from the theatre also elicits the awful truth to those who have yet to go - I can't tell you anything you really want to know, as you're given badges that compel you to hashtag Keep The Secrets, a promise it's not worth my weight in Felix Felicis to break.
 However, I don't think I'll get a howler for telling you a few more things about this fantastic addition to the extended Potterverse.